-Be prepared for your NDIS Plan Meeting and learn from experienced NDIS service provider Extended Families.
+Be prepared for your NDIS Plan Meeting - learn from experienced NDIS service provider Extended Families.
 We are pleased to invite you to our Annual Volunteer Celebration and Annual G...

 Living with a disability can be difficult.
 We support people aged 0-30 and their families in Melbourne and the Mornington Peninsula to build friendships and connect with their community.Read More